|Submission, Review, and Decision|

-Short research contributions present new and innovative ideas and concepts or new data sets that may suggest an important discovery and are generally limited to six printed pages in the journal.
-Papers should include an abstract of no more than 200 words that summarizes the background and implications of the study, and they usually will have three to six figures or tables.
-Text, references cited, and captions should be limited to about 4,000 words.
-These articles will be published rapidly (a goal of 3-4 months from submission to publication).
-Your intial submission will be sized to insure that it can fit within our six-page limit before it enters peer review.
+- Short research contributions present new and innovative ideas and concepts or new data sets that may suggest an important discovery and are generally limited to six printed pages in the journal.
+Your initial submission will be sized to insure that it can fit within our six-page limit before it enters peer review.

-Research articles are longer, more complete presentations of data sets, experimental results, theoretical analyses, or numerical simulations.
-These thoroughly documented papers should use the scientific method in reaching conclusions and have immediate, far-reaching implications or advance the understanding of a problem or question related to the nature of the lithosphere and its composition.
-Although no rigid page limit is in place, authors are expected to provide concise text and illustrations that use page space efficiently.
+- Research articles are longer, more complete presentations of data sets, experimental results, theoretical analyses, or numerical simulations.
+These thoroughly documented papers utilize the scientific method, have immediate, far-reaching implications, or advance the understanding of a problem or question related to the nature of the lithosphere and its composition.

-- Review articles—either scholarly or pedagogical—facilitate communication among scientists from a broad range of disciplines through discussion of recent papers of interest or important advances in a particular field or fields.
+- Invited Review Articles, either scholarly or pedagogical, facilitate communication among scientists from a broad range of disciplines through discussion of recent papers of interest or important advances in a particular field or fields.

-- Research Focus articles briefly discuss articles in a recent issue in a way that enables geoscientists from a variety of backgrounds to understand and interpret work across the broad range of topics.
+- Invited Research Focus Articles briefly discuss articles in a recent issue in a way that enables geoscientists from a variety of backgrounds to understand and interpret work across the broad range of topics.